-- HA or NA subtype for influenza A
+- H or N subtype for influenza A

-It’s estimated that influenza A infections count for 75 percent of confirmed seasonal influenza infections overall.
+It’s estimated that influenza A infections account for 75 percent of confirmed seasonal influenza infections overall.
 Influenza B infections account for the remaining 25 percent.

 While most confirmed infections during flu season will be influenza A, the occurrence of influenza B infections can increase late in the flu season.
 This happened in the 2017 to 2018 flu season.

 Both influenza A and influenza B are extremely contagious.
 People who get either type can spread the virus to others from when they cough or sneeze.

 Treatment for an influenza infection is the same regardless of the type you’ve contracted.

 Unfortunately, there’s no treatment that can kill the virus.
 Treatment is focused around relieving symptoms until your body clears the virus naturally.